ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 - WPL Overflow Count
 - WPL TCP Overflow Count

-   There is an option to keep only the latest file on the target, by having the **Overwrite File If Exists?** checked, or keep only the first created file, if you leave the control unchecked.
+By default, this custom device only retains the first TDMS file created on the target.
+To keep the latest file instead, enable **Overwrite File If Exists?**.

-   **Note:** If **Overwrite File If Exists?** is unchecked and a log file already exists at the specific location, no new file will be created during deployment, and no data logging will take place.
+ **Note:** If **Overwrite File If Exists?** is not enabled and a log file is present at the target location, no new file will be created during deployment.